Ishrat Jahan encounter killing

 On 15 June 2004, officers of the Ahmedabad Police Crime Branch and members of the Subsidiary Intelligence Bureau (SIB) of Ahmedabad shot and killed four people.
-Those killed in the incident were Ishrat Jahan Raza, a 19-year-old woman from Mumbra, Maharashtra, and three men – Javed Ghulam Sheikh (born Pranesh Pillai), Amjad Ali Rana and Zeeshan Johar.
+Those killed in the incident were Ishrat Jahan Raza, a 19-year-old woman from Mumbra, Maharashtra, and Javed Ghulam Sheikh (born Pranesh Pillai), along with two Pakistani infiltrators Amjad Ali Rana and Zeeshan Johar.
 The Indian Central Bureau of Investigation (CBI) made allegations about the entire operation being an instance of "encounter killing".
 The state agencies and police claimed that Ishrat Jahan and her associates were Lashkar-e-Taiba (LeT) operatives involved in a plot to assassinate the Chief Minister of Gujarat, Narendra Modi.

 After the incident, an investigation was launched based on allegations that the description of the incident by the police was false and the killings were deliberate and unlawful.
 The police team involved in the incident had been led by DIG D.G.
 Vanjara, an officer who spent eight years in jail for his alleged involvement in the extrajudicial killing of another person, Sohrabuddin Sheikh.
 Five years later, in 2009, an Ahmedabad Metropolitan court ruled that the encounter was staged.
 The decision was challenged by the state government and taken to the Gujarat High Court.
 After further investigation, in 2011, a Special Investigation Team (SIT) told the High Court that the encounter was not genuine, and the victims were killed prior to the date of the staged encounter.
 On 3 July 2013, the CBI filed its first chargesheet in an Ahmedabad court saying that the shooting was a staged encounter carried out in cold blood.